Best in Travel is here! Discover 2025’s destinations

 10. Amsterdam, Netherlands

-Pride 2024: July 27–August 4.
+Pride 2025: July 26 to August 3.
 Amsterdam Pride is one of the world’s more unique celebrations, since its parade takes place on boats floating along the city’s famous canals.

 Must-visit LGBTIQ+ neighborhood: While you’ll find LGBTIQ+ venues throughout this famously progressive city, much action is centered within the Reguliersdwarsstraat neighborhood, located in the center of town.

-First opened by flamboyant lesbian impresario Bet van Beeran in 1927, Cafe ’t Mandje remains a staple of the city’s queer scene, with its eclectic interior and friendly crowd.
-If late-night adventures are more your style, check out EXIT Café, a thumping LGBTIQ+ bar that welcomes all comers and allies.
+First opened by flamboyant lesbian impresario Bet van Beeran in 1927, Cafe ’t Mandje remains a staple of the city’s queer scene, with its eclectic interior and friendly crowd (it's currently closed for renovations, but we have our fingers crossed for a 2025 reopening).
+If late-night adventures are your style, check out EXIT Café, a thumping LGBTIQ+ bar that welcomes all comers and allies.
 Best of all, EXIT is open later than most bars in the city, making it perfect for night owls and those looking for an epic night on the town.
 First-time visitors should stop in at the Pink Point, a dedicated LGBTIQ+ information booth that provides travelers with tips, recommendations and information on all things queer in the city.

 11. Palm Springs, California, USA

-Pride 2024: Thanks to the city’s year-round warm weather, Palm Springs Pride takes place much later than most, this year from October 31 to November 3.
+Pride 2025: Thanks to the city’s year-round warm weather, Palm Springs Pride takes place much later than most, this year from November 6–9.

 Must-visit LGBTIQ+ neighborhood: All of Palm Springs is an LGBTIQ-centric neighborhood.
-In fact, Palm Springs has such a queer presence that even adjacent towns like Cathedral City and Palm Desert have drawn growing LGBTIQ+ populations, and have holding their own, discrete Pride celebrations.
+In fact, Palm Springs has such a queer presence that even adjacent towns like Cathedral City and Palm Desert have drawn growing LGBTIQ+ populations and are holding their own, discrete Pride celebrations.